Ming Z. Fan

 - Understanding physiological factors affecting fractional protein synthesis rates in postnatal pigs

-- Early weaning affecting intestinal digestive enzyme gene expression in pigs
+- Early weaning affecting intestinal digestive enzyme gene expression and microbiome responses in pigs

-- Antimicrobials in regulating intestinal digestive enzyme gene expression in weanling pigs
+- Antimicrobials in regulating intestinal digestive enzyme gene expression and microbiome responses in weanling pigs

-- Exogenous processive endocellulases in enhancing dietary fibre digestion in pigs
+- Exogenous processive endocellulases in enhancing dietary fibre digestion and microbiome responses in pigs

 Graduate students trained under Ming’s supervision have found positions as part of university faculties, with federal and provincial governments and in industry (both management and technical support) in Canada and around the world.